Budapest Local City Tips And Events

 Don´t be shy and discover all about folk dance in Hungary in a 90-minute show.
 If you want to get the full hungarian experience, after eating and drinking the most typical food and drinks, it is time to learn.
 Go to the beautiful Danube Palace in Pest in the city center.

-Concert at St. Stephen´s basilica, Sundays and Tuesdays
+Concert at St. Stephen´s basilica, Mondays and Fridays

 Enjoy either an organ or a string concert in St. Stephen’s Basilica, one of the most beautiful buildings in the entire country.
 It is such a different experience but it is something which is worth living.
 Let yourself get into the atmosphere.

-The largest Central European Half Marathon takes place in Budapest on Sunday, the 10th September, 2023.
-It is an unique experience being able to go sightseeing the most beautiful and touristic attractions from a different point of view.
+The largest Central European Half Marathon takes place in Budapest on Sunday, the 8th September, 2024.
+It is a unique experience being able to go sightseeing the most beautiful and touristic attractions from a different point of view.
 Enjoy of the avenues, cross the Danube and run at the foot of the Buda Castle.
 If you are into running, you can´t miss our post about races and marathons in Budapest, check it about here

-At Millenáris Park we will be able to enjoy one of the most known book festival of the whole Europe.
+At Millenáris Park we will be able to enjoy one of the most known book festivals of the whole continent.
 Get to know the local, national and international writers.
 Enjoy of a great atmosphere and don´t forget to walk around the city centre later on to enjoy the great food and drink which are waiting for you.
 It will be held at Millenáris Park.